Coupled 1D Chemical Kinetic-Transport and 2D Hydrodynamic Modeling Supports a modest 1-1.5x Supersolar Oxygen Abundance in Jupiter's Atmosphere: RESULTS AND DISCUSSIONS

 In this section, we present results from the \texttt{EPACRIS}$-$1D thermochemical kinetic-transport atmospheric modeling (as described in Section \ref{subsec:epacris}) and discuss how they can help us constrain the oxygen abundance in Jupiter’s deep atmosphere.

-\subsubsection{{\rm [O/H]} = $2.3\times Z_{\odot}$ scenario}
+\subsubsection{{\rm O/H} = $2.3\times Z_{\odot}$ scenario}

-Among the various oxygen abundance scenarios, we first tested the 2.3$\times Z_{\odot}$ case inferred from JUNO’s microwave radiometer data \citep{li2020water}.
+Among the various oxygen abundance scenarios, we first tested the 2.3$\times Z_{\odot}$ case close to the value of 2.7$\times Z_{\odot}$ inferred from Juno’s microwave radiometer data \citep{li2020water}.
 As shown in Figure~\ref{fig:1D_modeling}a, using an eddy diffusion coefficient of 10$^8$ cm$^2$/s, a commonly adopted value for Jupiter’s deep atmosphere \citep{visscher2010deep, wang2015new, Wang_2016_Jupiter, cavalie2023subsolar}, our model predicts a CO mixing ratio of ~5$\times$10$^{-9}$.
 This is almost a factor of five higher than the observed CO mixing ratio value reported by \citet{bezard2002carbon}.
 Even when using the \textit{d}-TST rate for the Hidaka reaction, which increases CO-to-\ce{CH4} conversion and lowers the CO abundance, the model still overpredicts CO by a factor of about two.
 To match the observed CO level, the eddy diffusion coefficient must be reduced to 2.5$\times$10$^6$ cm$^2$/s when using the nominal Hidaka rate \citep{moses2011disequilibrium}, or to 2$\times$10$^7$ cm$^2$/s when using the \textit{d}-TST rate \citep{sanches2017novel}.
-However, such low $K_{\rm zz}$ values, especially below $\sim10^6$ cm$^2$/s, are likely inconsistent with Jupiter’s observed thermal structure and intrinsic heat flux, which indicate vigorous convection in the deep troposphere.
+However, such low $K_{\rm zz}$ values, especially below $\sim10^6$ cm$^2$/s, are likely inconsistent with Jupiter’s observed thermal structure and intrinsic heat flux, which indicate vigorous convection in the deep troposphere, especially if one considers the dry Jupiter case in radiative-convective equilibrium \citep{Stone1976}, where the resulting eddy diffusion coefficient can be as high as $\sim10^9$ cm$^2$/s.
+However, a lower mixing strength is possible according to the 2D hydrodynamic modeling in this work (see Section~\ref{subsec:2D_modeling_results} and \ref{subsec:eddy_diffusion_coefficients}).
 These results suggest that an oxygen abundance of 2.3$\times Z_{\odot}$ is too high to reproduce the observed CO quenching behavior in Jupiter’s upper troposphere.
-Notably, JUNO MWR’s latest analysis includes a lower bound of 1.5$\times Z_{\odot}$ \citep{LI2024116028}, allowing us to explore sub-2$\times Z_{\odot}$ scenarios.
+Notably, Juno MWR’s latest analysis includes a lower bound of 1.5$\times Z_{\odot}$ \citep{LI2024116028}, allowing us to explore sub-2$\times Z_{\odot}$ scenarios.

-\subsubsection{{\rm [O/H]} = $1.5\times Z_{\odot}$ scenario}
+\subsubsection{{\rm O/H} = $1.5\times Z_{\odot}$ scenario}